kjlubick/PracticingGit/Best_Recipes.md

 Bake at 325 for 40 minutes.
 Refigerate for 3 hours.
 Sprinkle crushed Reese's on top.

+###Variations###
+Nutella-Raspberry cheesecake is delicious.
+Blend 1/4 cup Nutella and 1/4 cup baspberries in instead of peanut butter.
+Then, make streaks of Nutella in the cake before baking.
+Top with fresh raspberries after cooling.

 #A Bacon Lover's Vegetable Soup#
 **Total Time**: 1 hour  **Kitchen Time**: 1 hour